omundy/learn-javascript/topics/dom/dom.md

 ## About the DOM

-- Every time a web page loads, a new DOM object is created.
+- When the browser parses a web page it creates a `document` object containing references to all the page elements
-- The DOM provides properties and methods for the page, as well as the potential to access (or change) all its HTML and CSS.
+- This makes it easy to select element and access their HTML and CSS code.

 <img src="../../assets/img/javascript-diagram-dom.png" width="100%">